check-spelling/check-spelling-docs/Feature:-Update-expect-list.md

 #### SSH keys
 SSH keys can be user keys, or deploy keys.

-Deploy keys can be read-only or read-write.
+Deploy keys can be read-only or [read-write](#read-write-deploy-key).

+⚠️ Note that if you use `ssh-key`, it should be a valid private key file (not a PAT/`GITHUB_TOKEN`).
+As of [v0.0.21](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.21), check-spelling won't actively complain/warn if you pass a PAT, but it doesn't guarantee that it will work either.
+A future version may use `ssh-keygen -y -f file` to validate the input...

 ##### read-write deploy key
 Using a [read-write deploy key](https://docs.github.com/en/developers/overview/managing-deploy-keys#setup-2) should allow [**@check-spelling-bot**](https://github.com/check-spelling-bot) to update your PR and also trigger workflows.
 This will be the recommended approach as of v0.0.20 or thereabouts.